 Embedded Linux is used in embedded computer systems found in consumer electronics devices, as well as in networking equipment, machine control, medical and scientific instrumentation, and industrial automation.
-Critical Link offers several SoMs, embedded CPU engines, that support the embedded Linux operating system, as well as Windows XP Embedded and QNX.
-These are the MitySOM-1808, the MitySOM-1810, and the MityDSP-L138.
+Critical Link offers several SOMs, embedded CPU engines, that support the embedded Linux operating system, as well as Windows XP Embedded and QNX.

 Linux is an open-source operating system used in Industrial Automation, Medical Devices, Telecom/Datacom and Military and Aerospace markets.
 It is the operating system of choice for a variety of CPU (Central Processing Unit) architectures as an alternative to proprietary operating systems.
 Systems typically include the boot-loader (most often Das U-Boot), a Linux kernel, and a Linux file system.
 The benefits of using embedded Linux include licensing cost advantages, flexibility of source code access, general familiarity, a stable kernel, and availability of a variety of applications and tools.